Mayank-Prakash-Sharma18/math-english/content/english-beginner/structure-of-sentence/subject-and-predicate.md

 Every sentence has two parts:

-* The part which names the person, thing or idea we are speaking about. - Subject of the sentence. (except in Imperative sentences)
+* The part which names the person, thing or idea we are speaking about (focus of the sentence). - Subject of the sentence. (except in Imperative sentences)

 * The part which tells something about the Subject. - Predicate of the sentence. <br>
 Includes - Verb,  Object,  Complement,  Adjunct

 Mragank broke the chair.
 (Mragank - subject; broke the chair - predicate)

+{{% alert note %}}
+Note: In active voice sentences subject is the doer of the action (it is active), while in passive voice sentences, subject is the receiver of the action (it is passive).
+We will study about it in Voice module.
+{{% /alert %}}

 ## Subject